dominoweir/dominoweir/README.md

 🌸 Yes, that is my real name!

-👩🏼‍💻 UI Engineer for Kaggle
+👩🏼‍💻 UI Engineer and Tech Lead for Kaggle

 👀 I’m interested in ...
 - Deaf tech